Breaching your licence can result in an unlimited fine and/or six months in prison

 There should be in place sensible arrangements for monitoring by the Personal Licence Holder of the activity authorised by him or her on a reasonably regular basis.

 The Secretary of State strongly recommends that Personal Licence Holders give specific written authorisations to individuals that they are authorised to retail alcohol.
 A single written authorisation would be sufficient to cover multiple sales over an unlimited period.
-You can download a useful example of a form here .
+There's a form of wording you can use for this on our 'Absence of Personal Licence Holder' page.

 Whilst this is not guaranteed to satisfy an enforcing authority, it does encompass the points in the Guidance mentioned above.

-The offences carry a period of imprisonment of six months or a fine of £20,000 or both.
+The offences carry a period of imprisonment of six months or an unlimited fine or both.
 There is a defence available of due diligence i.e. that reasonable steps had been taken to avoid commission of the offence.

 It is also an offence to possess alcohol with the intention to sell it where that sale would be an unauthorised licensable activity.
 This offence again applies to all types of premises and carries a fine of up to £500 with the defence of due diligence applying as above.